The Spring/Summer 2016 edition of The Resource highlights culture in a number of ways:

 The Pennsylvania Coalition Against Rape and the National Sexual Violence Resource Center are excited to announce a call for workshop proposals for the 2016 National Sexual Assault Conference, in Washington, D.C., at the Washington Marriott Wardman Park.
 The theme of the conference is “Hopeful FUTURE, Honored PAST.”

 We welcome workshop proposals that focus on the uniqueness and value of sexual assault specific programs and services.
 Proposals that engage in a culturally competent approach to traditionally underserved populations and those that involve interactive learning techniques and innovative methods are encouraged.

 We will be focusing on three categories this year: • Direct Services - Working directly with individuals impacted by sexual violence. • Prevention - Presentation or workshop submissions to the Prevention category should describe efforts to engage communities in the prevention of sexual assault, with an emphasis on primary prevention.
-Workshop proposals should support the needs of local grantees from the Rape Prevention and Education program of the Centers for Disease Control and Prevention.
+Workshop proposals should address the needs of state grantees from the Rape Prevention & Education program of the Centers for Disease Control and Prevention, their partners and/or the programs they support.
 Proposals should draw on the best available research and / or prevention practices. • Systems/Collaboration

 For each workshop session, only one (1) presenter will receive one (1) free conference registration and one (1) night’s lodging at the federal or state government rate, if the presenter’s office is more than 50 miles from the conference site (per government guidelines).
 If the workshop has multiple presenters, then they must select one individual to receive the one (1) free conference registration and one (1) night’s lodging, as permitted.
 NSVRC or PCAR will not reimburse for any other expenses incurred by the selected presenter(s) for each workshop.